BuzzCutNorman/tap-mssql/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ### Whats New 🛳️🎉
+**2025-08-26 Azure Access Tokens:**  In issue [#82](https://github.com/BuzzCutNorman/tap-mssql/issues/82) Alec and Josuha requested the ability to authenticate with Azure SQL Server Managed Instances using Azure Access Tokens.
+They gave me great links to examples and SQLAlchemy had a section with more code examples.
+After months of Josuha testing over and over and over and over again 😅 the feature is working.
+If you want to give it a try use the config option `azure_access_tokens = 'True'`.
+Huge thanks 🙏 to Josuha and his coworkers.

 **2024-06-23 Upgraded to Meltano Singer-SDK 0.46.4:** Edger at Arch implemented an MsgSpecWriter class in the SDK.
 I updated tap-mssql to utilize the SDK's implementation of msgspec.
 Thanks Edger 🙏.

 **2024-08-20 msgspec:**  I have been working on getting a quicker JSON encoder in place for a while and thanks to Edger at Arch I am able too.
 The library I switched to is [msgspec]( https://jcristharif.com/msgspec/).
 It is lightweight and fast.
 Big Thank You 🙏 to Jim Crist-Harif for writing and maintaining `msgspec`.
 I also removed `pedulum` and am using phython datetime at the moment.